 3/4 cup unsweetened DARK cocoa powder, not Dutch-process (I used Ghirardelli)

 Coarse salt, optional

-1. Make cookies: Preheat the oven to 375 degrees.
-Sift together flour, cocoa powder, baking soda, and salt into a small bowl; set aside.
+1. Make cookies: Preheat oven to 375 degrees.
+Sift together flour, cocoa powder, baking soda, and salt in small bowl; set aside.

-2. Put butter, shortening, and sugars into the bowl of an electric mixer fitted with the paddle attachment.
+2. Put butter, shortening, and sugars in bowl of electric mixer fitted with the paddle attachment.
 Mix on high speed until smooth, about 3 minutes.
 Add egg; mix until pale and fluffy, about 2 minutes.
-Mix in half the flour mixture, then the milk and vanilla.
+Mix in half tflour mixture, then milk and vanilla.
 Mix in remaining flour mixture.

 3. Drop rounded tablespoons of dough onto baking sheets lined with parchment paper, spacing 2 inches apart.
 Bake until cookies spring back when lightly touched, 12 to 14 minutes.
 Let cool on sheets on wire racks 10 minutes.
 Transfer cookies to wire racks using a spatula; let cool completely.

 Or you can use a Whoopie Pie Pan (I have several): Whoopie Pie Pan post

 4. Make filling: Put peanut butter and butter in bowl of electric mixer fitted with paddle attachment.
 Mix on high speed until smooth.
 Reduce mixer speed to low.
 Add confectioners' sugar; mix until combined.
 Raise speed to high, and mix until fluffy and smooth, about 3 minutes.
 Season with salt, if desired.
 I like this**